lsst/pipelines_lsst_io/install/lsstinstall.rst

    eups distrib path

 If the only URL listed is https://eups.lsst.codes/stack/src, it means that :command:`lsstinstall` configured your environment to not use binary packages.
-Try re-running :command:`lsstinstall` (see :ref:`lsstinstall-run`) without the :option:`-B <lsstinstall -B>` argument, and check to make sure that your computing platform is supported for binary packages (currently Linux Intel and macOS Intel only).
+Try re-running :command:`lsstinstall` (see :ref:`lsstinstall-run`) without the :option:`-B` argument, and check to make sure that your computing platform is supported for binary packages (currently Linux Intel and macOS Intel only).

 If :command:`eups distrib path` includes an additional URL that doesn't end with ``/src`` (for example, ``https://eups.lsst.codes/stack/osx/10.9/conda-system/miniconda3-py38_4.9.2-0.8.0``), it means :command:`lsstinstall` has configured a binary package root.
 The construction of the binary package root URL is based on your OS and rubin-env version (see :ref:`lsstinstall-binary-packages`).